Karthikeyan1411/M1_Game_Quiz/1_Requirements/README.md

 ### Benefits
 * Helps in the formation of learning and compartmentalization skills Knowledge keeps you in competition shape.
 * An opportunity to stay current on a variety of topics
-* An opportunity to stay current on a variety of topics
 * Excellent stress reliever for everyone
 * Develops the ability to think quickly on one's feet